nicoll-douglas/mp3zy/backend/README.md

 - `bitrate` - The bitrate of the final file that will be output by the download if applicable.
 - `url` - The source URL of the file being downloaded.
 - `created_at` - A timestamp indicating when the download record was created.
-- `completed_at` - A timestamp indicating when the download completed if so.
-- `failed_at` - A timestamp indicating when the download failed if so.
+- `terminated_at` - A timestamp indicating when the download completed or failed if so.

 ## REST API